Creative Industries Project Development Fund

 Who Can Apply?

-Creative organisations based within the administrative boundaries of Essex County Council and operating in one or more of the following sectors:
+Creative organisations based in Greater Essex, including Southend-on-Sea and Thurrock*, and operating in one or more of the following sectors:

 - Advertising & Marketing